0l0r1n/pratice/ctci/strings/notes.md

 Sometimes, you don't need to count.
 You just need to know the odds and evens.

 In the context of computing, a vector is a linear sequence of numeric values that are stored contiguously in memory.
 A bit vector is a vector in which each element is a bit (so its value is either 0 or 1).

+- when working with strings, is case sensitivity important?